j611062000/backend_rr_poc/README.md

 3. cur_idx = 0
    - means what is the current upstream service we should use.

-All the RR related logic are under `class RoundRobin` inside `routing_api/util.py`.
-For the core RR logic, please refer to the function `get_instance_index`, and I put more explanation there.
 ---
 ### Questions
 1. How would my round-robin API handle it if one of the application APIs goes down?